CoderVikas/mindotfiles/README.md

 This is specific to my environment, written specifically to restore my environment.

+Read ORDER file and cleanup special case and make it single command install

 Checkout this package and run install.sh.
 Since the restore will be rarely executed I would need some tweaks after this to get my dev environment restored to the way it was in my DevDesktop earlier.